vihuang93/costmanagement/README.md

 password=password
 Note: This info is stored in application.properties, feel free to change to your own on your local.
 ```
-# Postman Collections
+# 2. Postman Collections

 https://www.getpostman.com/collections/32d3710e1507ccb619b2

-# 3 Proposed APIs(Details can be found in the pr, attached postman request and response for better understanding.)
+# 3. 3 Proposed APIs(Details can be found in the pr, attached postman request and response for better understanding.)

 Description: Get a list of aggregated costs of each episode for one show, {id} is the show id.

- # 1. GET: /costs/{id}
+ # a) GET: /costs/{id}
  This is to get cost report for all episodes of a show, excluding amortized costs.
  This endpoint is designed to work for both episodic or non-episodic shows
 Response: